 Skip to Content

-By CNN Meteorologist Mary Gilbert and Susannah Cullinane
+By CNN Meteorologist Mary Gilbert, Amy Simonson and Susannah Cullinane, CNN

-(CNN) — Time is running out for Floridians in the path of Helene, which threatens to hit as the strongest storm to make landfall in the United States in over a year.
+(CNN) — Evacuations are underway and time is running out for Floridians to prepare for Tropical Storm Helene, which threatens to hit as the strongest storm to make landfall in the United States in over a year.

 TRACK THE STORM: See the latest spaghetti models and maps here

-This accelerated timeline means now is the time for Floridians to prepare for damaging winds, flooding rainfall and potentially life-threatening storm surge.
-There could also be shifts in Helene’s track in the coming days, the National Hurricane Center warned, and that could alter where its worst impacts occur.
+Helene’s accelerated timeline means now is the time for Floridians to prepare for damaging winds, flooding rainfall and potentially life-threatening storm surge.
+There could also be shifts in the storm’s track in the coming days, the National Hurricane Center warned, and that could alter where its worst impacts occur.

 The Southeast should prepare, too.
 Helene will also be exceptionally large and powerful and impact an area far beyond Florida.
 Torrential rain, strong winds capable of causing significant power outages and the threat of tornadoes will stretch into the region.

-Florida Gov. Ron DeSantis has expanded an emergency declaration from 41 for 61 of the state’s 67 counties Tuesday over the threat of more inland impacts.
+Florida Gov. Ron DeSantis expanded an emergency declaration from 41 to 61 of the state’s 67 counties Tuesday over the threat of more inland impacts.
 The declaration helps expedite preparations and coordination between the state and local governments ahead of the storm’s arrival.

 Tropical storm-force wind gusts could begin as early as Wednesday afternoon for the Florida Keys and spread northward, reaching much of the Peninsula by Thursday morning at the earliest.
 Hurricane-force wind gusts could follow closely behind for many coastal areas.